CULVERS charge on bank statement: what it is and how to verify it

 - 1.Contact Culver's Franchising System, LLC directly via their support page

-- 2.Reference their refund policy โ refund window is Refunds are handled by the restaurant that took the payment; use Culver's contact support or the store directly as soon as you notice the issue. (view policy)
+- 2.Reference their refund policy โ refund window is Refunds are handled by the restaurant or Culver's support after review; no universal fixed refund window is published, so contact them promptly. (view policy)

 - 3.If refused, use our wizard to generate a formal dispute letter